Manaslu: 2000s

 During the spring of 2000, there were four expeditions to Manaslu.
 One climb was on the east face by the 'Japan 2000 Expedition' led by Yoshio Maruyama.
 The other three were on the north-east ridge: the ETB 2000 Expedition of Spain led by Felix Maria I. Iriate; the 2000 Korean Manaslu Expedition of Korea led by Han Wang Yong; and the Manaslu 2000 Expedition from Italy led by Franco Brunello.
 On May 22, 2001, a three-member team of Ukraine Himalaya 2001 Expedition comprising Serguiy Kovalov, Vadim Leontiev and Vladislav Terzyul successfully summited Manaslu via the challenging south-east face; all climbed without oxygen support.
 During the autumn of 2001, three members and a sherpa of the Japan Workers Alpine Federation climbed the peak via the north-east face on October 9, 2001.

 On May 13, 2002, five Americans, Tom Fitzsimmons, Jerome Delvin, Michael McGuffin, Dan Percival and Brian Sato and two Sherpas reached the summit.

 Piotr Pustelnik and Krzysztof Tarasewicz climbed Manaslu on May 17, 2003.
 However, Dariusz Zaluski, Anna Czerwinska and Barbara Drousek, who started the climb after Piotr and Krzysztof, had to turn back due to strong winds and bad weather.
 With this ascent Pustelnik had summited 12 on his way to summiting the world's 14 highest peaks.

-On May 29, 2006, Australian mountaineer Sue Fear died after falling into a crevasse on her descent after summitting.
+On May 29, 2006, Australian mountaineer Sue Fear died after falling into a crevasse on her descent after summiting.

+On December 1, 2006, former Formula 1 driver Ukyo Katayama achieved his lifetime ambition of climbing Manaslu, after a prior unsuccessful attempt in 2004.

 In 2008, Valerie Parkinson was the first British woman to climb Manaslu.

 2010s

 In 2011 Arjun Vajpai, an Indian mountaineer, summitted Manaslu on October 5 and became the youngest climber in the world to have summitted Manaslu at the age of 18.

 Eleven climbers were killed in an avalanche on September 23, 2012.
+American free skier Glen Plake, who had planned to ski down Manaslu without supplemental oxygen, was a survivor.

 On September 25, 2014, Polish ski-mountaineer Andrzej Bargiel set a record time from base camp to summit at 14 hours 5 minutes and also record time for base-peak-base of 21 hours 14 minutes.